 April 2018 Update: 3.1 version is out

-The plugin from ElegantThemes now has an API which can be used to connect with the pagebuilder to be able to customize and extend the functionality as per your own specific requirements!
+The plugin from ElegantThemes now has an API that can be used to connect with the page builder to be able to customize and extend the functionality as per your own specific requirements!

 Divi is technically not a new product in the market.
 It has been used by many over the last years as it was integrated with the Elegant Themes’ Divi Theme launched in 2013.
 It has gained a lot of popularity since its inception.
 The makers of Divi page builder have taken a good product into an outstanding one by incorporating new features and functionality.

 Divi Drag and Drop Page Builder is a premium WordPress plugin and according to us is one of the best WordPress page builders available out there.
 Divi Plugin is extremely fast and works with the pages and posts of your website regardless of the type of content you are adding.
 Divi allows you to create custom layouts and then customizing those layouts with different content modules.

 After installing and activating the Divi Page Builder, you need to click on the “Use The Divi Builder” on the respective page or post editor screen and start customizing with the help of the builder interface.

 This page builder follows the rows and columns layout system which means, you can add a number of rows and columns on your page before updating custom content.
 Below is an example of setting up the rows and columns on Divi at the backend.

 Divi Builder is more of a back-end builder tool than a front-end editor.
 Thus you will have to make a few switches between back-end and front-end to know how the page will appear to your visitors when it goes live.
 Here's a bit of a look at how building a page with Divi would look like.